 MP for Manchester Withington

-Jeff Smith is a Labour (Co-op) MP for Manchester Withington, first elected in 2015.
-He has held a variety of parliamentary roles, including whip positions and shadow minister responsibilities, and he currently serves on the Culture, Media and Sport Committee from 28 October 2025.
+Jeff Smith is the Labour (Co‑op) MP for Manchester Withington, first elected in 2015.
+He has held a range of parliamentary roles, including Opposition Whip and Shadow Minister, and since October 2025 serves on the Culture, Media and Sport Committee.

 Generated 21 February 2026